yujungcheng/website-monitor/README.md

 ## To fix
 - daemon mode does not work

+## To do
+- add feature to create and write check result into specific table name.
+- configuration verifying
+- improve logging

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to